carrot/burrow/README.md

 ## Testing

-Tests are run on Travis against Go versions:
+Tests are run on Travis CI against Go versions:

 - 1.5
 - 1.5.1